keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/deployment-flow.md

 all pre and post-deployment tasks/evaluation are successful and that the pods are deployed successfully.
-When all activities are successful, the KeptnApp issues the `AppPostDeployEvaluationsSucceeded` event and continues to the next phase.
+When all activities are successful, the KeptnApp issues the `AppDeploySucceeded` event and continues to the next phase.
 If any of these activities fail, the KeptnApp issues the `AppPostDeployEvaluationsErrored` event